-- Choose a representative period. - Use the default 3-second collection interval.
+- Choose a representative period. - Use the default 3-second collection interval. - When you have identified a process that consistently issues a significant number of direct I/O requests, use the SHOW PROCESS/CONTINUOUS DCL command to look for more information about the process and the image being run.

-- When you have identified a process that consistently issues a significant number of direct I/O requests, use the SHOW PROCESS/CONTINUOUS DCL command to look for more information about the process and the image being - In addition, you can use the SHOW DEVICE /FILES command to show all open files on particular disk volumes.
+• In addition, you can use the SHOW DEVICE /FILES command to show all open files on particular disk volumes.
 It is important to know the file names of heavily used files to perform the offloading and load-balancing operations.
-(For more information, see Sections 12.1.3 and 12.1.4.)
+(For more information, see Sections Section 12.1.3, "Disk I/O Offloading" and Section 12.1.4, "Disk I/O Load Balancing".)

-12.1.2 Reduction of Disk I/O Consumption by the System
+12.1.2.
+Reduction of Disk I/O Consumption by the System